Loicandre/LED_PWM_Controller/README.md

 ## UART Command :

-UART HW is 2 pin 2mm JST connector with RX only and GND 3V3, 9600B, 8n1
+UART HW is 2 pin 2mm JST connector with RX only and GND, 3V3, 9600B, 8n1

 ### Command is :